 Resolver Core

 In RDS, customer data is segregated into unique data tables created per customer.
-Data tables have a unique ID that the application matches to the customer ID in the JWT for all requests.
+Data tables have a unique ID that the application matches to the customer ID in the JWT for requests.
 The application limits users to only view the data in the data tables specific to their customer ID.

 In S3, customer data is segregated into a directory structure linked to the customer ID.
 The application limits users to only see and search the files that are in the directory for the customer ID contained in the JWT.